trangttdang/Farmacy/README.md

 - **Story:** Given insightful data, personalized plans on when to plant, fertilize, and irrigate, Farmacy can help increase the farmer’s yield
 - **Market:** Farmacy targets on farmers who need help with their crop plan
 - **Habit:** Farmers use Farmacy on a daily basis to check on the weather API along with reminders on when to plant, fertilize, and irrigate
+- **Scope:** See technical challenge bellow

+## Technical Challenge
-- **Scope:** Technical Challenge is to implement an analytics algorithm using data mining techniques to suggest farmer when to plant, fertilize, and irrigate.
+- Implement an analytics algorithm using data mining techniques to suggest farmer when to plant, fertilize, and irrigate.
 To accomplish it, I will utilize weather, soil and other data specific to the area.

 ## Product Spec